May 5, 2021 The Vein Institute

 What Causes Pelvic Congestion Syndrome?

-PCS is one of the most common issues to affect women, in particular those who’ve had multiple pregnancies, polycystic ovaries, or hormonal changes.
-In fact, it’s such a common issue that a third of all women will suffer from it at some point in their life.
+PCS is one of the most common issues that affect women, in particular those who’ve had multiple pregnancies, polycystic ovaries, or hormonal changes.
+In fact, it’s such a common issue that a third of all women will suffer from it at some point in their lives.

 Pelvic congestion syndrome is caused by varicose ovarian veins (often connected to varicose veins in the broader pelvis and sometimes the legs), which are in turn caused by vein strain and hormones.
 That’s why PCS is most common in pregnant women, especially if you’ve had multiple children.
 See, the strain pregnancy places on your veins, combined with hormonal fluctuations and the increased blood flow your body needs to supply oxygen to your baby essentially creates a perfect storm.

-• The increased supply of oestrogen and blood dilate your veins
+• The increased supply of oestrogen and blood dilates your veins

 • Oestrogen weakens your blood pressure